 Simple things like the area behind the second shrine gate may also go unnoticed.
 Considered a sacred ground where the deities of the shrine touched the earth, the white gravel which floors the space has actually been meticulously selected by monks.

-Knowing that the most scared area of the main shrine is only open to the public once a year during the Japanese New Year may be disappointing news but it is the same unrelenting guarding of the shrine that preserves its intrinsic nature.
+Knowing that the most sacred area of the main shrine is only open to the public once a year during the Japanese New Year may be disappointing news but it is the same unrelenting guarding of the shrine that preserves its intrinsic nature.
 Shaped with the maturity of time, Kamigamo Shrine will truly privilege you with a bona fide experience.

 Address: 339 Kamigamo Motoyama, Kita Ward, Kyoto, Kyoto Prefecture 603-8047, Japan